 Extant of Leave up to a max 28 days

-Where an applicant has extant leave as a partner under Appendix FM at the date of application, any period of extant leave, up to a maximum of 28 days, will be added to the period of leave that they are being granted under paragraph D-LTRP.1.2. or DILRP.1.2.
-An applicant with extant leave in this scenario may get a period of leave slightly in excess of 30 months.
+If an applicant has extant leave as a partner under Appendix FM at the date of application, any period of extant leave, up to a maximum of 28 days adds to the period of leave under paragraph D-LTRP.1.2. or DILRP.1.2.
+However, an applicant with extant leave may get a period of leave slightly in excess of 30 months.

-If the applicant has already completed 60 or 120 months in the UK with limited leave as a partner, they should be informed that should the reason they do not meet the requirements for indefinite leave to remain be overcome, they will be eligible to make a further charged application for indefinite leave to remain at any time within the 30 month period of leave granted under paragraph D-LTRP.1.2. or D-ILRP.1.2.
-They do not need to wait until their leave expires if they become able to meet all the requirements.
-If not, they should make their next application no more than 28 days before their leave is due to expire, or within 28 days of completing the period of leave in the UK required for them to be eligible to apply for indefinite leave to remain.
+If the applicant has already completed 60 or 120 months in the UK with limited leave as a partner; however, for any reason has not meet the requirements for indefinite leave to remain, then will be eligible to make a further charged ILR application at any time within the 30 month period of leave granted under paragraph D-LTRP.1.2. or D-ILRP.1.2.
+Accordingly, an applicant does not need to wait until the expiry of the limited leave.
+Nevertheless, if an applicant does not become eligible for an ILR then should make the next application within 28-days before the expiry of the limited leave.

-Where a partner gets a leave to remain on the basis of paragraph DLTRP.1.2. or D-ILRP.1.2., then the decision maker also likely to consider any dependent child included in the application under paragraph R-LTRC.1.1 of Appendix FM.
-If the child meets those requirements, they should be granted leave to remain under paragraph D-LTRC.1.1. of the same duration and subject to the same conditions in respect of recourse to public funds as their parent who is, or has been, granted leave under the partner rules of Appendix FM.
+If a partner gets a leave to remain under DLTRP.1.2. or D-ILRP.1.2., then the decision maker also likely to consider any dependent child included in the application under paragraph R-LTRC.1.1 of Appendix FM.
+If the child meets the requirements the gets a leave to remain under paragraph D-LTRC.1.1.

 If a spouse, civil, unmarried or same-sex partner does not meet the requirements for ILR (settlement) under paragraph D-ILRP.1.1., or for further leave to remain under D-ILRP.1.2. or DILRP.1.3., and there are no exceptional circumstances then the Home Office is quite likely to refuse the ILR application.